PapenfussLab/gridss/Readme.md

 #### CallVariants

 This tool runs every step in the variant calling pipeline.
-This entry point has been superceeded by `gridss.sh` but is retained for backward compatibility with existing pipeline. `gridss.sh` is preferred as it has lower peak memory usage and is slightly faster due to the use of sambamba for sorting instead of htsjdk.
+This entry point has been superceeded by `gridss.sh` but is retained for backward compatibility with existing pipeline. `gridss.sh` is preferred as it has lower peak memory usage and is slightly faster due to the use of samtools for sorting instead of htsjdk.

 #### CollectGridssMetrics